Local laws and customs

 Tanzanians are welcoming and well disposed towards visitors, but you should be sensitive to local culture.
 Loud or aggressive behaviour, drunkenness, foul language and disrespect, especially towards older people, will cause offence.

-All drugs are illegal in Tanzania (including Zanzibar) and those found in possession will be fined.
+Tanzania (including Zanzibar) has strict laws regarding drug use and those found in possession will be fined.
 There are severe penalties, including prison sentences, for drug trafficking.

 There are criminal laws on the protection of wildlife and fauna in Tanzania.
 Avoid bringing wildlife products such as jewellery into Tanzania as you risk delay, questioning or detention when trying to leave the country.
 These products, whether bought or received as a gift in Tanzania, are illegal.
 Foreigners have been arrested recently for trying to take products, including horns and seashells, out of the country without a certified export permit issued by the Ministry of Natural Resources and Tourism.
 If you’re caught you may be detained or fined.